harpreetsinghbajaj/blog/concepts/multithreading/requirements/README.md

 Recursive mutex is the one which once taken by a thread can be acquired again and again by the same thread not by the other thread.

 Spin locks are better if the mutex is to be acquired again and again and for a very short duration.
+They keep checking in a loop if the mutex is available for accusition.
+Thus causing busy waiting.

 Mutex serves the purpose of mutual exclusion.